navalthanik/MediGuardianbyTripleTrouble/README.md

-# Medi-Guardian by Triple Trouble
-Medi-Guardian is an chatbot designed to assist users by providing medical advice and handling multimedia inputs for generating transcripts.
-It leverages LLM model for generating responses and supports video and audio processing capabilities.
 # Medi-Guardian

 Medi-Guardian is a powerful chatbot created to assist users by processing multimedia inputs for transcript generation and offering medical advice.
 It can interpret audio and video by making use of LLM model to generate responses.